Maison Frédéric Magnien

 • Download fact sheet (PDF)

-Marsannay is one of Burgundy’s coolest villages, and this white Burgundy in particular is all freshness and energy.
+Marsannay is one of Burgundy’s coolest villages, and this rare 100% Pinot Blanc from older vines in particular is all freshness and energy.
 ‘Saint-Jacques’ sits up near the forest line, at altitude.

 Meursault